Cylons: Comic books

 According to the Maximum Press comic of Battlestar Galactica, just prior to the start of The Thousand Yahren War, the Cylons's Imperious Leader made a deal with the mysterious and demonic Count Iblis (meaning "Satan" in the Arabic language) to betray his entire race in exchange for power that would allow him to "become like Count Iblis".
 Count Iblis, however, having lied about the process of "empowerment", instead changed the Imperious Leader into a cybernetic entity, more machine than organic being.
 Enraged, the Imperious Leader swore revenge and became more and more driven by conquest and warfare.

 In the Realm Press comic, the Cylons were originally led by a ruthless, conquest and expansionism-driven emperor named Sobekkta, one of the original living Cylons, who were a race of intelligent humanoid reptiles.

-In Battlestar Galactica # 16 Berserker!
-During a planetary search, Apollo unfortunately comes across a lone Mark III prototype Cylon.
-This advanced Cylon is more creative and adaptive like humans in its strategy making the Mark III more capable to defeat humans.
-However, the existing Cylons deemed this advanced Cylon prototype more a threat to them due to its unquenchable megalomania to rule so they marooned him far from the Cylon empire until needed (if ever).
+In Battlestar Galactica # 16 Berserker!, Apollo comes across a lone Mark III prototype Cylon.
+This advanced Cylon is more creative and adaptive, making the Mark III better able to defeat humans.
+The other Cylons deemed this prototype a threat to themselves due to its unquenchable megalomania, so they marooned him far from the Cylon empire until needed.